Question: When can I write the GMAT? What is the GMAT exam date this year?

 There are a few other GMAT fees that you need to be aware of as well.

-As soon as you have written the GMAT, your score will be visible on the screen.
+As soon as you have written the GMAT, a preview of your GMAT score will be visible on the screen.
 It is called the GMAT score preview.
 You have two minutes within which you have to choose to keep or cancel the score.
 Say you decide to keep the score, but then later, you are thinking you should probably cancel it.
 You have already walked out of the test centre and then you decide to cancel the score at this stage.
-At this stage, cancelling the GMAT costs $25.
+At this stage, cancelling the GMAT score costs $25.